nathanh69alpha/NetTestCode/README.md

 before running code:

-1. Go to Tools > Nuget Package Manager > Package Manage Console    *you will see a message saying you need to restore packages, click the Restore button
+1. After you’ve opened the solution in Visual Studio,  Go to Tools > Nuget Package Manager > Package Manage Console    *you will see a message saying you need to restore packages, click the Restore button
 2. at the PM> prompt type "update-database" and press Enter, when done you'll see an empty PM> prompt
 3. Close Package Manager Console
 4. Build the project